 - Personal belongings brought to school should be minimized.

-- Personal items being brought to school (e.g., backpack, clothing, sun protection, water bottles, food) should be labeled and stored separately in cubbies/designated areas or lockers.
+- Personal items being brought to school (for example backpack, clothing, sun protection, water bottles, food) should be labelled and stored separately in cubbies, designated areas or lockers.

-- Student Lockers – Student Lockers will not be used at this time.
+- Student Lockers: Student Lockers will be permitted.

 Rotary teachers are regarded as indirect contacts with students.
-Rotary / Subject specialized teachers will still be able to move between classrooms to provide the full breadth of programming for students.
+Rotary and subject-specialized teachers (for example, French) will still be able to move between classrooms to provide instruction for students.
 In some cases, students will need to travel to other classrooms.
 In this instance, students should use school wayfinding and practice physical distancing while travelling throughout the school.

 French Immersion students will continue to engage in the French Immersion program.
 Where possible, students will remain in their classroom and the teachers will rotate into the classrooms for instruction.

-The ministry recognizes that physical distancing between young children is difficult and encourages educators to maintain a welcoming and caring environment for children.
+We know that physical distancing between young children is difficult and we encourage educators to maintain a welcoming and caring environment for children.
 Kindergarten educators will welcome and support children to play and learn in ways that adhere to enhanced health and safety requirements as established by WRDSB in cooperation with public health: